 - Become familiar with and be able to use the process modelling notation that the policy makers in your organization use.

-- Work together with policy makers to ensure there is no mismatch between policy code and source code.
+- Work together with policy makers to make sure there is no mismatch between policy code and source code.

 - Give feedback on how to make policy documentation more clear.